TREATING ENDOMETRIOSIS FROM ALL ANGLES

 At Acubalance Acupuncture, Chinese medicine and Naturopathic medicine are used closely together in the treatment of endometriosis.
 A combination of nutritional support, supplementation, acupuncture, Chinese herbs, lifestyle changes, and low level laser therapy can be monumental in shifting the inflammatory, hormonal, and autoimmune components of endometriosis to provide long lasting pain and symptom relief.

-If you or anyone you know is struggling with endometriosis, give Acubalance a call at 604-678-8600 to schedule a complimentary 15 minute phone consultation with one of our experienced practitioners.
+If you or anyone you know is struggling with endometriosis, give Acubalance a call at 604-678-8600 to schedule a 15 minute discovery call with one of our experienced practitioners.